Particular/docs.particular.net/samples/hosting/aspire/sample.md

 [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/) is a stack for developing distributed applications provided by Microsoft.

-This sample shows a .NET Aspire AppHost project which orchestrates multiple NServiceBus endpoints, along with docker images providing a RabbitMQ transport and PostgreSQL persistence.
+This sample shows a .NET Aspire AppHost project that orchestrates multiple NServiceBus endpoints, wiring up the required infrastructure pieces including a RabbitMQ broker and PostgreSQL database.

 ## Running the sample